Preparing Your Child for a Blood Draw

 - Holiday hours: Hours vary, please call 312.227.6350

-Outpatient Laboratory Services are available Monday through Friday at these locations:
+Outpatient Laboratory Services are available Monday through Friday at these locations (hours will vary):

 For hours and appointments at these other locations, please call 312.227.6350.